AusClimateService/npcp/reports/phase1/phase1_report.md

 or any spatial or inter-variable aspects.
-It was therefore not surprising that the QME method had little impact on model bias for interannual and multi-year variability and weather sequencing (CSDI and WSDI), which relate to temporal aspects that are not modified by that method.
+It was therefore not surprising that the QME method had little impact on model bias for interannual variability and weather sequencing (CSDI and WSDI), which relate to temporal aspects that are not modified by that method.

-The MRNBC method is specifically designed to modify temporal variability, so its performance on the interannual and multi-year variability metrics was particularly interesting.
+The MRNBC method is specifically designed to modify temporal variability, so its performance on the interannual variability metric was particularly interesting.
 It tended to reduce model bias on the calibration task but increased it on the cross validation task,